 The Beauty of

-Did you know raw chocolate is rich in antioxidants, magnesium, B vitamins and other essential nutrients and is free from wheat, dairy, gluten, refined sugars, fillers and additives?!
+Did you know chocolate is rich in antioxidants, magnesium, B vitamins and other essential nutrients and my chocolate is free from wheat, dairy, gluten, refined sugars, fillers and additives?!

 It’s also a “feel good food” because of its phyto-nutrients and can taste just as good, if not better, than your favourite chocolate bar.
 Some people find they don’t feel the need to eat as much of it, maybe because it’s not loaded with processed substances that tweak your blood sugar levels, like refined sugar.
 With a bit of practice you can make the most mouth watering, addictive (in a good way) chocolate for yourself, your family and all those you love and care for.

-It’s hard to believe, I know.
-But the recipes on this site are all free from refined sugars, additives, fillers, dairy, wheat, gluten and are ( with the exception of occasional honey and bee pollen ) vegan too – and some of them have even been layered with superfoods such as bee pollen, maca, spirulina and, of course, chocolate!
-So even though you are eating something wildly decadent and absolutely moreish, it’s way better for you then reaching for pre-made, pre-packaging, highly processed chocolate and desserts you’d buy at your local health food store.
-All in moderation of course!
+The recipes on this site are all free from refined sugars, additives, fillers, dairy, wheat, and gluten – some of them have even been layered with superfoods such as bee pollen, maca, spirulina and, of course, chocolate!
+So even though you are eating something wildly decadent and absolutely moreish, it’s way better for you than reaching for pre-made, pre-packaging, highly processed chocolate and desserts you’d buy at your local health food store.

-Here are some other reasons why you might be interested in making your own raw chocolate:
+Here are some other reasons why you might be interested in making your own chocolate:

 - It’s fun to do and fun to share – Chocolate always brings people together and making it just deepens that experience to those you care for.
 You can make chocolate with your children, your friends and incorporate it into your business, if you so desire.